osilander/bacterial-genomics-intro/ngs-assembly/index.rst

 After studying this tutorial you should be able to:

 #.
 Compute and interpret a whole genome assembly.
 #.
+Discuss the relative advantages and disadvantages of using short- and long-read seqeuncing technology for genome assembly.
+#.
 Judge the quality of a genome assembly.

 Before we start
 ---------------

-Lets see how our directory structure looks so far:
+Lets see what our directory structure looks so far:

 .. code:: bash